Today I made an offering to Loki

 Suddenly, a thought flowed through my mind: Do you love her?

-Suddenly I looked down at the blade and thought: Love.
+Suddenly I looked down at the blade and saw the word: Love.

 Love was the source of my liberation.
 My love for that other self, that other Heathir, would free her from her bonds.